Labour will deliver the speed of care patients want, Wes Streeting says

 In a speech to the King’s Fund in central London, Wes Streeting reiterated Labour’s pledges on the NHS, saying the party would train 7,500 more doctors and 10,000 more nurses every year, including recruiting more medics from within the UK.

-Mr Streeting said he would boost the range of health professionals working alongside GPs to ease pressure on primary care, including more use of pharmacists, wider use of nurses within practices and, for example, allowing opticians to refer people directly to eye specialists.
+Mr Streeting said he would boost the range of health professionals working alongside GPs to ease pressure on primary care, including more use of pharmacists to give things such as vaccinations, wider use of nurses within practices and, for example, allowing opticians to refer people directly to eye specialists.

 He said patients often felt that there is “rationing going on and that the objective of the person on the other end of the phone in the (GP) reception”, and in other parts of the NHS, was to do what they could to ensure the patient could not be seen.